MicrosoftDocs/windows-powershell-docs/docset/windows/adcsdeployment/Install-AdcsCertificationAuthority.md

 - `Import-Module ServerManager`
 - `Add-WindowsFeature Adcs-Cert-Authority`

-To include the Certification Authority and Certificate Templates consoles in a CA installation, you must use the *IncludeManagementTools* parameter at the end of the `AddWindowsFeature Adcs-Cert-Authority` command.
+To include the Certification Authority and Certificate Templates consoles in a CA installation, you must use the *IncludeManagementTools* parameter at the end of the `Add-WindowsFeature Adcs-Cert-Authority` command.

 Int is equivalent to Int32 in the [.NET Framework](http://msdn.microsoft.com/en-us/library/ya5y69ds.aspx).